rizwimohdaltamash/Mini-Code-Copilot-S/README.md

 **Live Demo:**
 - Backend: https://mini-code-copilot-backend-1.onrender.com
-- Frontend: Deploy to see your live app!
+- Frontend: Deployed to see my live app!

 For detailed deployment guides, see `DEPLOYMENT.md` and `RENDER_DEPLOYMENT.md`.
 #